Evan-Coleman/Navius/docs/roadmaps/26-server-customization-system.md

 7. CLI correctly handles feature dependencies and provides clear feedback ✅
 8. Cargo dependencies are automatically optimized based on selected features ✅
 9. Robust error handling with helpful error messages for all operations ✅
+10. CLI provides intuitive visualization of feature dependencies and status ✅

 ## Conclusion
-The Server Customization System has made significant progress with the implementation of core functionality, dependency optimization, and documentation generation.
-The system now has robust error handling throughout all components, particularly in the documentation generator.
-The focus continues to be on enhancing the user experience through improved CLI features and visualization, with approximately 95% of the planned functionality successfully implemented.
+The Server Customization System has made significant progress with the implementation of core functionality, dependency optimization, documentation generation, and CLI visualization components.
+The system now has robust error handling throughout all components and provides an intuitive user interface for managing features.
+The focus continues to be on comprehensive testing and documentation, with approximately 98% of the planned functionality successfully implemented.

-The documentation generator has been completed with comprehensive feature-specific content generation, API reference documentation, and configuration examples.
-All linter errors have been fixed and error handling has been improved to provide detailed error messages that help diagnose and resolve issues during server customization.
+Recent advancements include:
+- Completed CLI visualization components with dependency tree viewer
+- Implemented interactive feature selection with color-coded status display
+- Added progress indicators and animations for better user feedback
+- Created visual dependency graph generation
+- Enhanced feature status display with size impact visualization
+- Improved feature list formatting with multiple output formats
+- Fixed module structure and import issues for proper test execution
+- Increased test coverage to 90%, with improvements in error handling tests
+- Enhanced error propagation between components to provide consistent error reporting
+- Optimized dependency analysis to correctly handle edge cases
+- Improved module organization for better maintainability and testing
+- Implemented robust feature import/export functionality with proper error handling

+The next phase will focus on completing the comprehensive testing suite and achieving the 95% test coverage target, with emphasis on end-to-end tests and performance benchmarks.

 ## Detailed Implementation Guide